Online Therapy & Mental Health Support for Obsessive Compulsive Disorder

 I bring a warm, grounded, and relational approach to my work and when treating OCD, I always use Exposure and Response Prevention (ERP) and Cognitive Behavioral Therapy (CBT).
 In addition to these modalities, I bring in elements of mindfulness, aligning with values, and incorporate a strengths-based approach in sessions.

 My goal in OCD therapy is to help you break the cycle of your OCD, gain self-confidence, and feel more in control of your emotions and thoughts.
-Together, we will help you move past your OCD so that you can move towards building the life you want.
+Together, we will help you get past your OCD so that you can move towards building the life you want.

 WANT TO KNOW MORE?